cosmos/sdk-tutorials/tutorial/set-name.md

 }
 ```

 `GetSigners` defines whose signature is required on a `Tx` in order for it to be valid.
-In this case, for example, the `MsgSetName` requires that the `Owner` sign the transaction trying to reset what the name points to.
+In this case, for example, the `MsgSetName` requires that the `Owner` sign the transaction when trying to reset what the name points to.

 ## `Handler`

 Now that `MsgSetName` is specified, the next step is to define what action(s) needs to be taken when this message is received.
 This is the role of the `handler`.

 In a new file (`./x/nameservice/handler.go`) start with the following code: